 The government's new position was announced at the start of what is expected to be a hard-fought campaign ahead of a Dec.
 12 national election.
 There have been considerable protests against fracking in recent years.

-The announcement drew praise from local activists and environmental groups although some called for a permanent ban on the practice, not just a halt in the approval process.
+The announcement drew praise from local activists and environmental groups although some called for a permanent ban on the practice, not just a moratorium.

-Activist Maureen Mills from the Halsall Against Fracking group, said the decision was welcome because fracking had taken an "immeasurable" toll on her region of northwestern England.
+Activist Maureen Mills from the Halsall Against Fracking group, said fracking had taken an "immeasurable" toll on her region of northwestern England.

 "Our communities are left physically and mentally drained and devastated.
 For what?
 Years of anguish, research, protest, tears and fears," she said.
 "Stopping this industry has always been our goal and our reasons are now being taken seriously."